 With a warm February behind us, I had begun to rebrand Christina Skis into an adventure and photography blog.
 Sunny and 65 meant no snow and mud skiing in the mountains of Southwestern PA (March is a different story).
-But, I adventure first and foremost, and with warm temps and no snow, I made my way back to Arizona.
+But, I will travel first and foremost, and with warm temps and no snow, I made my way back for another Arizona adventure.
 And I must say, Christina Skis absolutely LOVES Arizona.

 I had a conference in Scottsdale, and when there’s a work thing, there’s an adventure attached, because there’s no way I can fly home from across the country on a Friday.
 No, I need to go see the world, on Saturday.
 You should try it sometime, if you should be so lucky.